Beliavsky/Fortran-code-on-GitHub/README.md

 [osqp-fortran](https://github.com/osqp/osqp-fortran): Fortran wrapper for OSQP: the Operator Splitting QP Solver

+[Particle Swarm Optimization (PSO) code in Fortran 95](https://github.com/zaman13/Particle-Swarm-Optimization-Fortran-95): general code that can be used with any fitness function, by Mohammad Asif Zaman

 [pikaia](https://github.com/jacobwilliams/pikaia): Modern Fortran Edition of the Pikaia Genetic Algorithm by Jacob Williams

 [pdfo](https://github.com/pdfo/pdfo): Powell's Derivative-Free Optimization solvers is a cross-platform package